isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```

-Last we need to implement the method where we will verify a generated token from the handset.
-For this phase because we are not verifying the code from the browswer we are going to generate a one time link for the browswer to login once the code is verified.
+We need to implement the method where we will verify a generated token from the handset.
+For this phase, because we are not verifying the code from the browser, we are going to generate a one-time link for the browser to log in once the code is verified.

 ```csharp
 public class OneTimeLink {